BackofenLab/MICA/README.md

 - clone the git repository (master branch) or
 - download the source archive of the according version from the [release page](https://github.com/BackofenLab/MICA/releases)

-For compilation, you might have to extend your build library path with the provided `lib` subfolder and the included `.jar` files of the libraries that are required to build and run MICA.
-A possible compilation and starting call is given below
+For compilation, you have to extend your build library path with the provided `lib` subfolder and the included `.jar` files of the libraries that are required to build and run MICA.
+A possible compilation and starting call (tested with Oracle JDK 1.8.0) is given below.

 ```[bash]
 # change to 'src' directory